Environment Effects Statement (EES)

 The matters to be investigated and documented in an EES are set out in scoping requirements issued by the Victorian Minister for Planning.

-The draft scoping requirements will be released for public comment for 15 business days before the final scoping requirements are issued by the Minister for Planning.
+The draft scoping requirements were released for public comment for 15 business days between 29 May and 23 June 2025 before the final scoping requirements were issued by the Minister for Planning.

-The scoping requirements are now open for public comment.
-To review the scoping requirements and provide input, please visit: https://engage.vic.gov.au/vopak-vet-ees-draft-scoping-requirements
+The scoping requirements are now closed for public comment.

 Community engagement is an integral part of the EES process and is guided by an EES Consultation Plan that has been approved by the Victorian Government Department of Transport and Planning.